 - (2) The commission may suspend, cancel or revoke any certificate issued hereunder for a violation of the terms or conditions thereof. - (3) All certificates shall be issued to expire December 31 of the year of issuance and the fee shall be not less than \$200. - (d) No holder of a hemp beverage manufacturer endorsement or certificate of compliance shall sell a hemp beverage or hemp beverage product to any person in the commonwealth unless such person holds an endorsement or certificate of compliance from the commission to manufacture hemp beverages or a license to import all alcoholic beverages at wholesale issued under section 18 of chapter 138. - (e) A holder of a hemp beverage manufacturer endorsement may utilize existing facilities and equipment to manufacture hemp beverages and hemp beverage products in accordance with regulations promulgated by the commission.
-No hemp beverage manufacturer shall obtain any hemp for the purpose of manufacturing any hemp beverage that is intended to be manufactured, sold or offered for sale in the commonwealth unless such hemp is in the form of transportable hemp concentrate, and no such hemp beverage manufacturer shall use any hemp other than transportable hemp concentrate to manufacture any such hemp beverage or hemp beverage product. - Section 27. (a) No person shall sell a hemp beverage product at wholesale in the commonwealth unless such person holds a license to import all alcoholic beverages at wholesale issued under section 18 of chapter 138.
-The commission may impose a fine of not more than
+No hemp beverage manufacturer shall obtain any hemp for the purpose of manufacturing any hemp beverage that is intended to be manufactured, sold or offered for sale in the commonwealth unless such hemp is in the form of transportable hemp concentrate, and no such hemp beverage manufacturer shall use any hemp other than transportable hemp concentrate to manufacture any such hemp beverage or hemp beverage product.

-\$10,000 on any person that advertises, announces, establishes, maintains or is concerned in establishing or maintaining a hemp beverage wholesaler operation without a license.
+Section 27. (a) No person shall sell a hemp beverage product at wholesale in the commonwealth unless such person holds a license to import or sell all alcoholic beverages at wholesale issued under section 18 of chapter 138.
+The commission may impose a fine of not more than \$10,000 on any person that advertises, announces, establishes, maintains or is concerned in establishing or maintaining a hemp beverage wholesaler operation without a license.
 Each day during which a violation continues shall constitute a separate offense.

-- (b) No holder of a license to import all alcoholic beverages at wholesale issued under section 18 of chapter 138 shall sell a hemp beverage product to any person unless such person holds a license to sell all alcoholic beverages not to be drunk on premises under section 15 of chapter 138. - (c) The commission may conduct surveys and investigations to enforce this section.
+- (b) Holders of all alcoholic beverage wholesale licenses issued under section 18 of chapter 138 shall only sell hemp beverage products to holders of an off-premises, all alcoholic beverage retail license issued under section 15 of chapter 138. - (c) The commission may conduct surveys and investigations to enforce compliance with this section.

-Section 28. (a) No person shall sell or offer for sale, at retail, a hemp beverage product unless such person holds a license to sell all alcoholic beverages not to be drunk on premises under section 15 of chapter 138.
-No hemp beverage product shall be sold or offered for sale, at retail, to any individual by way of any indirect means, including, but not limited to, by way of mail or any telephonic or other electronic means.
-The commission may impose a fine of not more than \$10,000 on a person that advertises, announces, establishes, maintains or is concerned in establishing or maintaining a retail establishment that sells or offers for sale, at retail, hemp beverage products in violation of this section.
+Section 28. (a) Only holders of an off premises all alcoholic beverage license under section 15 of chapter 138 shall sell hemp beverages to consumers.
+Sales to consumers by any person other than a licensee under section 15 of chapter 138 shall be strictly prohibited.
+No hemp beverage product shall be sold, or offered for sale, at retail to any individual by way of any indirect means, including, but not limited to, by way of mail or any telephonic or other electronic means.
+The commission may impose a fine of up to \$10,000 on a person that advertises, announces, establishes, maintains or is concerned in establishing or maintaining a retail establishment that sells, or offers for sale, at retail, hemp beverage products in violation of this subsection.
 Each day during which a violation continues shall constitute a separate offense.

-- (b) No holder of a license to sell all alcohol beverages not to be drunk on premises under section 15 of chapter 138 shall purchase hemp beverage products to be sold at retail from any person unless such person holds a license to import all alcoholic beverages at wholesale issued under section 18 of chapter 138. - (c) The commission may conduct surveys and investigations to enforce this section.
+(b) Holders of off premises all alcoholic beverage licenses under section 15 of chapter 138 shall only purchase hemp beverage products to be sold at retail from a holder of an all alcoholic beverage wholesale license issued under section 18 of chapter 138.

+(c) The commission may conduct surveys and investigations to enforce compliance with this section.